alisaghaffi/project-1/README.md

 ## Average Home Values By all states in UNITED STATES

- * The following image captures the TOP 5Average home value by different criterias:
+ * The following image captures the TOP 5 Average home value by different criterias:

   ![Top 5 States Average Home Value](ScreenShots/top_5_states_ar_chart.png)

  * Create a Bar graph and boxplot to compare all state from 2000 to end of march 2022 base on home value price.
 It is showing us the Price varies by state and we noticed that Arizona is the cheapeast from all the 50 sates and Hawaii is the most costly.